-Any individual providing a service within the group facility must have the training and/or experience commensurate with the service or support being provided as specified in the Colorado Department of Human Services Quality Standards for 24-hour child care.
+Any individual providing this service must have training and/or experience commensurate with the service or support being provided.

-The Colorado Department of Health Care Policy & Financing (HCPF) and the Colorado Department of Human Services (CDHS)
+The Department of Health Care Policy & Financing (HCPF) and the Colorado Department of Human Services (CDHS)

-Verification of provider qualifications is completed upon Medicaid enrollment and every five years through provider revalidation and through the CDHS survey process initially and annually thereafter.
+Verification of provider qualifications is completed upon Medicaid enrollment and every five years through provider revalidation and through CDHS survey process initially and annually thereafter.